tarwn/lessthandot-hugo/blogs/content/posts/2010-04-21-there-is-never-time-for-part-3.md

 _This is the third article in a three part series on major gaps that we never seem to have the time to address as well as ideas on how to overcome and initiate processes for closing or reducing those gaps.
 Each article is based on one high-level subject and provides ideas on how to gain individual and group level traction._

-We will initially cover some key concepts in Process Improvement and Lean, then jump right into a PC Request process that is modeled on a real process I have worked with in the past…and in one pass we will cut the PC ordering process in half.
+We will initially cover some key concepts in Process Improvement and Lean, then jump right into a PC Request process that is modeled on a real process I have worked with in the past...and in one pass we will cut the PC ordering process in half.

 ## Firefighting Is Not Our Job